The Essence of Innovation: 5 Principles

 It’s all too easy to let specific issues or tactics dominate your efforts.
 By learning key principles of innovation, leaders and organizations can stay focused on the essence of innovation.

 According to Bob Rosenfeld, the author of Making the Invisible Visible: The Human Principles for Sustaining Innovation, these 5 innovation principles give life to the process:

 First: Innovation starts when people convert problems to ideas.
 New ideas are born through questions, problems, and obstacles.
-In order for the innovation process to flourish, it needs a climate that encourages innovation and inquiry rather than undermines it.
+In order for the innovation process to flourish, it needs a climate that encourages innovation and inquiry, rather than undermines it.
 Make sure you have a psychologically safe culture so that people feel free to raise concerns and talk through issues.

-A fourth principle that underlies the methods for innovation: Co-locating drives effective exchange.
+A fourth principle that underlies the methods for innovation: Co-locating drives more effective exchanges.
 Co-location refers to physical proximity between people.
 Though not always possible with virtual and remote teams, it’s helpful for building the trust that is essential to the innovation process.
-It also increases the possibility for greater exchange of information, stimulation of creative thinking in one another and critique of ideas during their formative stage.
+It also increases the possibility for greater exchange of information, stimulation of creative thinking in one another, and critique of ideas during their formative stage.
 In the absence of physical co-location, remote teams should focus on enhancing authentic virtual communications so they work together as effectively as possible.

 And lastly: Differences should be leveraged.
 The differences that normally divide people — such as language, culture, and problem-solving styles — can be a boon to innovation.
 When differences are used constructively, and people collaborate across boundaries, they can be leveraged to enhance and sustain the innovation process.

 Use these 5 principles in your organization to stay focused and stay ahead!